vszakats/hb/contrib/rddads/doc/en/readme.txt

       You can call

       ```
       ?
 AdsIsExprValid( cFilter )
       ```

       to check.
-If this returns False, neither the Local Server nor the Remote Server can process it, so optimization will never occur (but the Harbour RDD will process the filtering locally by eval'ing the codeblock and testing each record).
+If this returns False, neither the Local Server nor the Remote Server can process it, so optimization will never occur (but the Harbour RDD will process the filtering locally by evaluating the codeblock and testing each record).
 The only way to speed it up is to fix the filter so ADS understands it.